o-szymanski/Aurichalcite/README.md

 # Aurichalcite

-Application to test the performance of features and actions.
+Application to test the performance of new features, actions and exercies.

 ## Tech Stack